heidisu/actor-invaders/README.md

 The gui application need the similar addition in `application.conf`, but change the port to something else, and update the hostname if it will communicate with a different computer.

-In `App.java` we will the actor system as before, but comment in the creation of the `GUI` actor, and comment out the creation of the `GameInitializer`.
-But the application needs to get hold of the `GameInitializer` who lives in the remote system.
+In `App.java` we will create the actor system as before, but comment in the creation of the `GUI` actor, and comment out the creation of the `GameInitializer`.
+The application needs to get hold of the `GameInitializer` who lives in the remote system.
 It can do that by using actor selection in the following way:
 ```
 ActorSelection gameInitializer = system.actorSelection("akka.tcp://space-invaders@127.0.0.1:2552/user/game-initializer");
 ```